OpenBotsAI/OpenBots.Documentation/OpenBots Server/Design Documentation/Schedule Component/ScheduleComponentDesignDocument.md

         - Payloads
           - Input : JSONPatchDocument in request body with changes
           - Output : 200 OK response
+      - API to run a Job "NOW": [HttpPatch("api/v1/schedules/{id}/runnow")]
+        - Payloads
+          - Input : RunNowViewModel containing automationId and agentId
+          - Output : 200 OK response if run to attempt was successful
   - ScheduleManager:
     - The ScheduleManager will inherit BaseManager and IScheduleManager, which both inherit IManager.
       - Beyond the base class and interfaces, ScheduleManager will implement the StartNewRecurringJob(), CreateCommonJob(), CreateJob(), and GetScheduleAgentsandAutomations() methods to assist SchedulesController.